C.04 Prisoner internal information

 - prejudicial as set out in sections 27 to 29 of the Privacy Act 1993.

-- The prison manager must provide reasons to the prisoner if the form of disclosure is not in the form the prisoner requested.
+- The prison director must provide reasons to the prisoner if the form of disclosure is not in the form the prisoner requested.

 - If a prisoner chooses no particular form of disclosure, the most appropriate form in the circumstances is to be chosen.